Homepage of Yoann Launay

 To be or not to be quantum

 Matter and other fluids of the present and the past, and so particles they’re made of, must have had a slightly different history depending on the location because today’s sky observation says so; the universe is not homogeneous when you zoom enough, e.g., there are different number of galaxies for different locations.
 The origin (in time) of that inhomogeneity is thought to be quantum physics during Inflation.
 Backward in time, the universe might reach scales below what we cannot see with our eyeballs and even smaller.
-But in that case, things are no longer sensitive enough to gravity and no longer follow what is called classical physics.
+But in that case, things no longer follow what is called classical physics.

 Classical physics is the pre-determined science of what we see everyday; knowing enough details about a system at a given time (mass, position, velocity…), you can predict the evolution of the system in time and what you will measure.
 Sometimes, you are missing information about the system, and you must assume different scenarios for the start and so the evolution.
 Each scenario has a probability; here for instance an unprecise or incomplete measure of the initial position and velocity gives a lack of knowledge also later.